Delaware school district apologizes for playing Roseanne Barr's infamous national anthem

 "In the future, the district will utilize our district-approved version at athletic events," Perrington said.

-The school district also reached to the Milford School District to apologize.
+The school district also reached out to the Milford School District to apologize.

 CLICK HERE TO GET THE FOX NEWS APP

-Barr's 1990 off-key rendition of the national anthem was wide condemned and is considered one of the worst of all time.
-Performed at a baseball game between the Cincinnati Reds and San Diego Padres, she spit on the pitcher's mound and laughed mid-song.
+Barr's off-key rendition of the national anthem before a 1990 baseball game between the Cincinnati Reds and San Diego Padres was widely condemned and is considered one of the worst of all time.
+At one point, Barr spit on the pitcher's mound and laughed mid-song.

-She was showered with boos and called by then-President George H.W.
+She was showered with boos and criticized by then-President George H.W.
 Bush, who called her actions "disgraceful."